A Quiet Place (film series)

 A Quiet Place is an American apocalyptic and post-apocalyptic horror film series set in a world inhabited by blind extraterrestrial creatures with a heightened sense of hearing.
 The story was conceived of by Scott Beck and Bryan Woods.
-The first film in the series, A Quiet Place (2018), and its sequel A Quiet Place Part II (2020), were directed by John Krasinski.
-The third film, the spinoff prequel A Quiet Place: Day One (2024), was directed by Michael Sarnoski.
+The first film and its sequel, A Quiet Place (2018) and A Quiet Place Part II (2020), were directed by John Krasinski.
+The third film in the series, the spinoff prequel A Quiet Place: Day One (2024), was directed by Michael Sarnoski.
 The three films have a combined gross of over $900 million at the worldwide box office.

 A video game based on the series, A Quiet Place: The Road Ahead, was developed by Stormind Games and published by Saber Interactive on October 17, 2024.
+A comic series, A Quiet Place: Storm Warning, published by IDW Publishing, began releasing on March 11, 2026.